awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 + A snapshot that is enabled for fast snapshot restore remains enabled even if you delete or disable the lifecycle policy, disable fast snapshot restore for the lifecycle policy, or disable fast snapshot restore for the Availability Zone\.
 You can disable fast snapshot restore for these snapshots manually\.
 + If you enable fast snapshot restore and you exceed the maximum number of snapshots that can be enabled for fast snapshot restore, Amazon Data Lifecycle Manager creates snapshots as scheduled but does not enable them for fast snapshot restore\.
 After a snapshot that is enabled for fast snapshot restore is deleted, the next snapshot Amazon Data Lifecycle Manager creates is enabled for fast snapshot restore\.
 + When you enable fast snapshot restore for a snapshot, it takes 60 minutes per TiB to optimize the snapshot\.
 We recommend that you create a schedule that ensures that each snapshot is fully optimized before Amazon Data Lifecycle Manager creates the next snapshot\.
 + You are billed for each minute that fast snapshot restore is enabled for a snapshot in a particular Availability Zone\.
 Charges are pro\-rated with a minimum of one hour\.
-For more information, see [](ebs-fast-snapshot-restore.md#fsr-pricing)\.
+For more information, see [Pricing and Billing](ebs-fast-snapshot-restore.md#fsr-pricing)\.
 **Note**
 Depending on the configuration of your lifecycle policies, you could have multiple snapshots enabled for fast snapshot restore simultaneously\.